Symptoms of Periodontal Disease

-- Gingivitis, which causes inflammatory lesions that affect the gums, is a milder form of gum disease.
+- Gingivitis.
+Caused by inflammatory lesions that affect the gums, is a milder form of gum disease.

 Gingivitis is an inflammation of the gingiva, or gums.
 It is characterized by tender, red, swollen gums that bleed easily and may cause bad breath (halitosis).
 Gingivitis can be treated by good dental hygiene, proper diet, and stopping smoking.
 Untreated gingivitis can lead to periodontitis.

-Periodontitis occurs when the gum tissues separate from the tooth and sulcus, forming periodontal pockets.
+Periodontitis is an inflammation of the supporting tissues of teeth that occurs when the gum tissues separate from the tooth and sulcus, forming periodontal pockets.
 Periodontitis is characterized by:

 - Gum inflammation, with redness, puffiness, and bleeding

-- Deep pockets (greater than 4 mm in depth) that form between the gum and the tooth
+- Deep pockets (normal depth is between 1 and 3 millimeter) that form between the gum and the tooth

 - Loose teeth